 We believe in encouraging children as they direct their learning paths and become confident learners.
 We acknowledge each child’s individuality and unique interests.
 All the while, we’re striving to develop their full potential within a prepared environment full of options and opportunities.

 We believe children are born to self-educate, given the right learning environments.
-We also believe children learn best when they’re able to pursue their own interests in ways that are meaningful to them.
-The central themes of the Our Kids philosophy are:
+We also believe children learn best when they’re able to pursue their interests in ways that are meaningful to them.
+The central themes of the Our Kids childcare centre philosophy are as follows.

-Our Kids teachers strive to create inclusive atmospheres where every child feels comfortable and secure in knowing their voice and presence is valued in a safe, respectful, and nurturing learning environment.
+Teachers at Our Kids strive to create inclusive atmospheres where every child feels comfortable and secure.
+In our care they will know that their voice and presence is valued and that their family, culture, and knowledge are respected in a nurturing learning environment.

-We believe strong relationships between children, families/whānau, and the teaching team, are the building blocks for creating a warm, rich, and diverse learning community.
-Forging authentic, reciprocal and trusting relationships with families enables us to understand and meet the needs of each child.
+We believe in strong relationships between children, families/whānau, and the teaching team.
+These are the building blocks for creating a warm, rich, and diverse learning community.
+Forging authentic, reciprocal, and trusting relationships with families enables us to understand and meet the needs of each child.

 WHAKARONGO PIIKARI - ACTIVE LISTENING